President, Center for Pharmaceutical Cleaning Innovation

 Andrew Walsh is President of the Center for Pharmaceutical Cleaning Innovation (CPCI) a not-for-profit research organization and laboratory whose purpose is to support the implementation of the ASTM E3106 Standard.
-The CPCI laboratory performs research into cleaning issues and developing new technologies (1 Patent & 1 Patent Pending).
+The CPCI laboratory performs research into cleaning issues and developing new technologies (2 Patents).
 CPCI provides educational offerings (publications, courses and workshops), consulting and laboratory services and offers internship opportunities for students.

 Andrew is an Adjunct Professor in the Temple University School of Pharmacy Regulatory Affairs and Quality Assurance Program and teaches a Graduate level course in “Cleaning Validation” as a part of their Certificate in Validation Science.
 Prior to Temple University, Andrew was Industry Professor in the Pharmaceutical Manufacturing and Engineering Graduate Program at Stevens Institute of Technology from 2008 to 2015 where he created and taught courses in Pharmaceutical Validation and Lean Six Sigma.